 Employee key performance indicators (KPIs) are objective performance standards that set benchmarks for success.
 KPIs quickly reveal whether your employees are on track to meet their goals.
 They reduce bias, increase transparency, and provide insight into performance trends.
 Understanding KPIs helps your company determine the best ways to maximize employee talent.@ClearCompany lists 5 #KPIs that leaders can use to enhance their #PerformanceManagement strategies in their latest blog:

-Why should you measure key performance indicators for employees?
+Why should you measure key performance indicators?